 Protorexia a form of new eating disorder orthorexia

-"Protorexia is a form of orthorexia," commented Stephanie Moore, Clinical Nutritionist at Twenty-five Harley Street Day Clinic. " Orthorexia is rapidly becoming a commonly used term within the realms of eating disorder diagnoses, where it is used to describe someone who has an unhealthy obsession with eating healthy food."
+"Protorexia is a form of orthorexia," commented Stephanie Moore, Clinical Nutritionist at The Lanserhof Clinic. " Orthorexia is rapidly becoming a commonly used term within the realms of eating disorder diagnoses, where it is used to describe someone who has an unhealthy obsession with eating healthy food."

 "With followers aspiring to look and live like their clean-eating idols, healthy food and lifestyle choices can rapidly escalate into extreme behaviours around food choices, time and amounts eaten and exercising routines.
 An orthorexic person will feel panicked and desperate if they cannot eat and exercise within their rules."